Pascal-Bernard/beans_sentiment_analysis/README.md

 <b>Question : Once you have a working implementation, consider expanding it to work with real-time data using any available API for Reddit or X.</b>

-Using the template we preivously built and make it work with real-time data is quite straight.
+Using the template and the model from `analyze_sentiment.py` we preivously built and make it work with real-time data is quite straight forward :

 You can see the complete working code using Reddit API real-time data : <a href="https://github.com/Pascal-Bernard/beans_sentiment_analysis/blob/main/analyze_sentiment_reddit.py">here</a>